 Some ideas to stimulate the collection of receivables and/or collect additional funds for slow pay include the following;

 Offer early payment discounts to encourage early payment.
-For example, offer a 2% discount if the customer pays in 10 days, instead of the agreed “net 30”, which could accelerate payments and improve short term cash shortages.
+For example, offer a 2% discount if the customer pays in 10 days instead of the agreed "net 30", which could accelerate payments and improve short-term cash shortages.

 Require a Payment Schedule

 If you feel a customer has been a slow payer.
 Stage funding or a payment schedule may be a solution to improve your cash flow.
-This occurs with an upfront deposit and/or progress payments throughout the process of the work order on your goods for some clients and contracts.
+This occurs with an upfront deposit and/or progress payments throughout the work order process on your goods for some clients and contracts.
 This can reduce your risk and keeps you from getting stuck with footing the bill for the full manufacturing cost upfront.

 Accept Multiple Forms of Payment